ghannamr/personal-portfolio-website/README.md

 # Personal Portfolio Website

-Front-end of my portfolio website, built from scratch using HTML, CSS, and Javascript.
+Front-end of my portfolio website, designed and built from scratch using pure HTML and CSS, as well as JavaScript and some jQuery.

 Can be accessed through http://ralphghannam.me/